lecturio/workflows/README.md

 ## Deployed

 Sync changes from feature branch to master branch.
 One-time operation.
-After is rady bracnh must be `closed`.
-This is end of the workign cycle.
+After is ready branch must be `closed`.
+This is end of the working cycle.

 ### Goal